When you have an image representing mindfulness, it helps you understand it and feel it.

 This 5 Circles trajectory is the route we take when we “lose it.”
 It’s going from calm to panic, from control to loss of control.
 We all do it.
 We come and go from our bodies in varying degrees all day long.
 What puts you in the 1st Circle?

 I needed this image when I opened my adult swim school in 1983: I needed an explanation of what happens when adults who are afraid in water panic.
 I needed to know how to fix this problem.
 I asked, and I received this image.
 It has never once failed our five thousand students or our licensed instructors in hundreds of thousands of lessons.

 Everyone is a spirit in a body.

-This image of mindfulness has given us a mind-blowing experience for thirty-six years.
-If it has been successful for us and every one of our students, it can be successful for you.
+This image of mindfulness has given us a mind-blowing experience for thirty-seven years.
+If it’s been successful for us and every one of our students, it can be successful for you.